 Apart from apps there are also such unexpected aid tools as writing services — beneficial for both doctors and patients.
 Doctors can ask such writing assistants to adjust the medical documentation they prepare for the patients who know little about medical terms and need more detailed explanation in simpler words.

 Apps for doctors can be a library with a vast amount of sources for physicians with the ability to learn the material and officially upgrade the qualification at the same time.
-Moreover, the apps give doctors advice on the necessary information about drug compatibility and doses.
+Moreover, the apps give doctors advice on the necessary information about drug compatibility and doses, the latest updates, and reduce practice risk of medical malpractice claims and medical board issues.
 Also, they can provide healthcare workers with actual updates and news of the medical industry in free and paid formats.
 Here is the list of medical reference and educational apps for physicians.